 So the variety of time zones and personal biorhythms may actually turn out to be a winning card in terms of setting 24/7 maintenance and the presence of a certain number of mates on the project.

-Challenges to keep in mind with distributed development teams
+Challenges to know with distributed development

 No matter how many benefits something holds, there’s always a blot on the landscape.
 Together with the advantages of remote teams, certain challenges are inevitable.
 But any roadblock has a detour.